 Nafisa K. Dajani, MD is a board certified Maternal-Fetal Medicine Specialist, a sub-specialty of Obstetrics and Gynecology.
 Her research interests are in diabetes in pregnancy, obesity in pregnancy, and diagnosis and prenatal management of fetal anomalies.
 She has collaborated on several projects involving research on the placental serotonin role in pregnancies complicated by gestational diabetes, fetal brain response to diabetes, and cytokine profile in pregnant patients with diabetes.

 Dr. Dajani created the FAIM (Fetal Anomaly and Interventional Management) teleconference to discuss fetal anomaly cases and how they can be better managed in the future.
-This conference ran consecutively for 8 years.
-Dr. Dajani supervises a high risk obstetrical clinic one and a half days a week.
+Dr. Dajani clinical duties include the management of inpatient and outpatient high risk pregnancies with medical problems and fetal anomalies four-and-a-half days a week.
 She also supervises nurse practitioners who manage high risk obstetrical patients, and she serves as supervisor to the prenatal diagnosis and management of fetal disorders clinic two days per week.
 Dr. Dajani teaches MFM fellows, obstetrics and gynecology residents, family medicine residents, and medical students.